 The tail \eqref{Ps-exp} can be alternatively deduced from the closest to the origin simple pole of the cumulant generating function: $\sigma(\lambda)=\frac{C}{\lambda_c-\lambda}+\ldots$.

 It is noteworthy that all the probabilities $P(s)$ are rational values.
 This becomes obvious after realizing that $P(s)$ can be obtained by differentiating $\sigma$ given by \eqref{sigma:sol} $s$ times with respect to $z = e^\lambda$, and then setting $z=0$.
-This method is also efficient in practical calculations, e.g., one quickly recovers already known $P(s)$ with $s\leq 6$, Eqs.~\eqref {P-4-min}, \eqref{P-2-5}, and \eqref{P-2-6}.
-Here we cite the next two probabilities
+This method is also efficient in practical calculations; e.g., one quickly recovers already known $P(s)$ with $s\leq 6$, Eqs.~\eqref {P-4-min}, \eqref{P-2-5}, and \eqref{P-2-6}.
+The next two probabilities are